-Be Our Guest has an extensive wine list, which you can see here.
-Several imported beers are available as well.
-My husband tried a dark belgian strong ale, Chimay Blue, and said it had a subtle hint of fruit that paired well with the salmon.
+Be Our Guest has an extensive wine list, and several imported beers are available, as well.
+My husband again enjoyed a dark belgian strong ale, Chimay Blue, and said it had a subtle hint of fruit that paired well with the salmon.
 Beast's castle also serves two signature non-alcoholic drinks: All-Natural Fruit Punch and All-Natural Lemonade.
 If you choose a light-up castle-themed souvenir goblet for the foamy drinks, the price quadruples.
-Almost $20 for a drink without alcohol -- ouch!
+Almost $20 for a drink without alcohol!

-Although Be Our Guest is expensive, the pricing is in line with other table-service restaurants at Walt Disney World.
-In fact, it costs less overall than dinner at Cinderella's Royal Table, which does not offer alcohol but does include a photo package.
-The only price that really stunned me was the non-alcoholic drink.
-We saw plenty of diners, including children, sipping away, though.
+My first impression of Be Our Guest was confirmed this past weekend: It is a delightful dining experience.
+We received outstanding service, and we thoroughly enjoyed our meal.
+Although the restaurant is expensive, the pricing is in line with other table-service restaurants at Walt Disney World.
+In fact, it costs less overall than dinner at Cinderella's Royal Table, which does not offer alcohol.
+Although securing a reservation can be a hassle, it is well worth the effort.

 ** Be Our Guest Menus: Lunch, Dinner, Kids